-is triggered, notice, if it shows the status as Downloading or else does it state Image is up to date.
-If it reports the later, it means that you are getting the cached version of the image.
+If the status is shown as Image is up to date, it means that you are getting the cached version of the image.

 Step 3: Match the version of the image you are running with the latest version reported in your repository which tells if you are running the cached version or the latest copy.